The unlikely saviors of Libya’s Roman remains

 “Qaddafi marginalized our history and our heritage for more than 40 years.
 It’s time for us to look after it and show it to the world.”

-A Libyan man stands guard in the ancient Roman city of Leptis Magna in Al-Khums, 130 kms east of the Libyan capital Tripoli.
-(AFP)
+A Libyan man stands guard in the ancient Roman city of Leptis Magna in al-Khums, 130 km east of the Libyan capital Tripoli, on December 18, 2016.
+(AFP / MAHMUD TURKIA)

-LEPTIS MAGNA, LIBYA: Ali Hribish stands by the Arch of Septimius Severus which dominates Libya’s ancient city of Leptis Magna, brandishing letters of thanks for his efforts to protect the site.
+LEPTIS MAGNA, Libye: Ali Hribish stands by the Arch of Septimius Severus, which dominates Libya’s ancient city of Leptis Magna, brandishing letters of thanks for his efforts to protect the site.